BelalAEzzat/umami_prod/README.md

 **2. Key Storage and Management:**

    When generating an SSH key, you get a public key (acts like a lock) and a private key (used to unlock the lock).
 To enhance security:
-   - Store private keys in a dedicated directory with restricted permissions (e.g., CHMOD 700).
+   - Store private keys in a dedicated directory with restricted permissions.
-   - Avoid sharing private keys or passphrase-encrypted private keys.
    - If available, consider storing private keys on a hardware security module (HSM).

 **3. Key Distribution:**